DWS-paris/BlankAngularJSproj/readme.md

 #BLANK ANGULAR JS PROJECT
-Soem files to begin an AngularJS project
+Some files to start an AngularJS project